df-rw/ob-app-sidecar/docs/env-vars.md

   ```

 - Add `--build-arg` to step `BUILD_INGRESS` in `steps` that references your
-  environment variable and it's substitution:
+  environment variable and its substitution:

   ```
   steps: